A Simple Guide to Contingent Offer of Employment

 The section must start with a disclosure that the offer holds good if and only if these contingencies are satisfied.
 Spell out the terms to give clarity and prevent any misconception.

-This brings us to the next question.
+This brings us to the next question – what contingent conditions can employers include?

-Some generic contingent conditions that you can include are:
+Some generic contingent conditions to include are:

 • Successful verification of the authenticity of the documents provided